 By the 1980’s club owners were no longer willing to bear the cost of hiring performers and audiences don’t want to pay for unknown singers.
 Those with talent who couldn’t afford to pay their expenses from their own pocket were giving up their dream.

-Don't Tell Mama has its roots in New York City, where it first opened as a Piano Bar and Cabaret.
-The new owners of Don’t Tell Mama in 1989, hired unknown singers who couldn’t afford to perform in the cabaret rooms to work in the Piano Bar as Singing Bartenders.
+Don't Tell Mama has its roots in New York City, where it first opened as a Cabaret.
+The new owner, Pham's of Don’t Tell Mama in 1989 as a Piano Bar and Theater, hired unknown singers who couldn’t afford to perform in the cabaret rooms to work in the Piano Bar as Singing Bartenders.

 It was 10 years ago that the owners moved their location from New York to Las Vegas.
 After a thrilling decade at 517 Fremont Street, they are now excited to have many more years at their new spot, in Neonopolis,